clover/remote-pay-cloud/README.md

 }
 ```

-##### Define a listener that will listen for events produced by the Clover Connector.
+##### Define a listener that will listen for events produced by the Clover Connector
 The functions implemented will be called as the connector encounters the events.
 These functions can be found in the clover.remotepay.ICloverConnectorListener.
 ```
 // This overrides/implements the constructor function.
 This example
-// expects that a clover connector implementation instance is passed to the created listener. var ExampleCloverConnectorListener = function(cloverConnector) {
+// expects that a CloverConnector implementation instance is passed to the created listener. var ExampleCloverConnectorListener = function(cloverConnector) {
     clover.remotepay.ICloverConnectorListener.call(this);
     this.cloverConnector = cloverConnector;